Skip to content

 - main

 Whenever a change is merged into main, this trigger fires and the pipeline begins.
-The merge is the signal that a new documentation state is ready to be built.

-Most Docs-as-Code systems use static site generators — tools that convert Markdown source files into a fully built website with HTML pages, navigation, search indexes, and static assets.
+Most Docs-as-Code systems use static site generators, tools that convert Markdown source files into a fully built website with HTML pages, navigation, search indexes, and static assets.

 - name: Build Documentation